Skip the Line With Your Digital Work Passport

 Skip the long line and pre-verify

-Workwolf has essentially done the same thing for candidates and employers as CarFax has done for the auto selling industry and what NEXUS has done for the travel industry, by creating a ‘pre-clearance’ authorization for job seekers.
+Workwolf has essentially done the same thing for candidates as CarFax has done for the auto selling industry and what NEXUS has done for the travel industry, by creating a ‘pre-clearance’ authorization for job seekers.

 Sometimes this ‘pre-clearance’ is called being ‘pre-verified’ and it just means we’ve already given you as a worker your “clean bill of health” as it were, and can recommend you as a candidate to recruiters and employers as one they can trust.